-While twin pregnancies often occur after fertility treatment (such as in vitro fertilization), we have to wonder — what are the chances of naturally occurring twins?
-Since it seems many Hollywood babies pop out in pairs (the Clooney twins and Beyoncé's twins are recent examples), we thought we'd dive head first into a full-on twin investigation to see how common twins really are.
+While twin pregnancies often occur after fertility treatment (such as in vitro fertilization), we have to wonder — just how common are naturally occurring twins?
+We thought we'd dive head-first into a full-on twin investigation to find out what the chances having twins really are.

 First, let's go over some groundwork.
 Dizygotic twinning, more commonly known as fraternal twins, results from fertilization of two eggs with two different sperm.
 Monozygotic twinning (or identical twins) results when a single fertilized egg splits and forms two embryos.

 Dr. Michael Nageotte, associate chief medical officer at Miller Children’s & Women’s Hospital in Long Beach, California, tells us that fraternal twins are more common than their identical counterparts and are the type that tend to increase with use of fertility medications.

 Twinning in general can be affected by genetics, but again, we're only talking about fraternal twins here.
 Dr. Michael Haydon, the medical director of maternal fetal medicine at Saddleback Memorial Medical Center in Laguna Hills, California, notes that "there does appear to be a genetic component of fraternal twins.
 Certain families do in fact have a genetic predisposition to having twins."

 One of the reasons may be due to the increased hormone levels in certain populations, he says.
 "For example, twins are more common in certain African countries and less common in Southeast Asia," says Haydon.
 "Another common reason for conceiving twins, even without assisted reproductive technology, is maternal age."